geyang/ml_logger/README.md

 locally, you can use `sshfs`, `smba`, `rsync` or a variety of remote disks.
 All faster than s3.

-ML_Logger is the logging utility that allows you to do this.
+ML-Logger is the logging utility that allows you to do this.
 To make ML_logger easy to use, we made it so that you can use ml-logger with zero configuration, logging to your local hard-drive by default.
 When the logging directory field `logger.configure(log_directory= <your directory>)` is an http end point,